 New homeowners are probably aware they need home insurance, but deciding what policy is best for their recent financial investment can prove challenging.
 No one wants to end up with a policy that does not provide as much coverage as they really need or is more expensive than they should have to pay.

 So how do you decide what is the right amount of coverage for you?
 The best thing is to start with what not to do.
 Chastain Otis Insurance is here with some of the most expensive mistakes to avoid when shopping for home insurance:

-1. Under-insuring your Home
+1. Under-Insuring your Home

-People often want to buy the least amount of coverage because it’s the most affordable.
+People often want to buy the least amount of coverage because it is the most affordable.
 In the end, your mortgage company is only concerned with protecting their asset.
 For example, if your home is worth $200,000, but you only owe $50,000 to the mortgage company; your mortgage company will only require you to purchase $50,000 in insurance.